wurmlab/genomicscourse/2020/practicals/reference_genome/prediction.md

 Genome annotation software like MAKER usually provide information about the exon-intron structure of the genes (e.g., in GFF3 format), and sequence of corresponding messenger RNA and protein products (e.g., in FASTA format).

 Once MAKER is done the results will be hidden in subdirectories of `min10000.maker.output`.
-MAKER provides a helper script to collect this hidden hidden output in one place (again please ignore the warnings for these steps):
+MAKER provides a helper script to collect this hidden output in one place (again please ignore the warnings for these steps):

 ```
 # Pull out information about exon-intron structure of the predicted genes.
 This